danielegasparri/span-gui/docs/manual.md

 Once everything is set, press the "Load!" button to load the example files.

 The spectra loaded will appear in the upper central frame (the white window).
 Just select one spectrum with the mouse, then click "Plot" to see it.
 Close the plot to activate again the main panel.
-You can analyse the selected spectrum by activating any of the spectral analysis tasks and/or you can modify the spectrum by opening the "Spectra manipulation" panel in the "Utilities" frame on the right.
+You can analyze the selected spectrum by activating any of the spectral analysis tasks and/or you can modify the spectrum by opening the "Spectra manipulation" panel in the "Utilities" frame on the right.

 Let's open the "Spectra manipulation" panel and activate one of the many tasks, for example the "Add noise", then we confirm the choice by pressing the "Confirm" button.
 Now, we are back to the main panel and we press the "Preview spec." button to see the result.
 If you like it, you can click the "Process selected" button to save this new noisy spectrum (but first you need to close the plot window!).
 If you press the "Process all" button, you will apply the task selected to all the loaded spectra.
 The results will be stored in the folder "SPAN_results/processed_spectra", located in the folder you have selected the first time you opened SPAN.
 The output window is your friend: it will tell you all the things that the program is doing.

 Now, let's try something in the "Spectral analysis" frame.
 We activate the "Line-strength analysis" task and take a look at the parameters to set by clicking the button "Line-strength parameters".
 We select the "Single index option" and confirm the selection by clicking the button "Confirm".
 The "Line-strength analysis" window will close automatically and we are back to the main panel.
 Now, we click the "Preview result" button to see the result of this task.